thisdot/open-source/libs/route-config/README.md

 #### RouteDataHasDirective (`*tdRouteDataHas`)

-In case you need to use a different route data's property to store the tags you can use `*tdRouteDataHas` directive.
-It works very similarly to `*tdRouteTag` directive but provides a way to use different property as a source of data.
+If you need to use a different route data property to store the tags, you can use the `*tdRouteDataHas` directive.
+It works very similar to `*tdRouteTag` directive but provides a way to use different properties as a source of data.
-Let's imagine the following router configuration:
+Let's take a look at the following router configuration:

 ```ts
 @NgModule({